 The next day we took our time and set out a bit later after a nice breakfast.
 We stopped in one of the next villages and had an amazing shrimp lunch.

 Then we had the afternoon to make it to Campo.
 It started raining harder when we set out and the road got muddier.
 We also started having some very major problems with the bikes.
 Ryan and Geoff were both stuck in gears 2-7 for the rest of the trip (aka impossible to climb hills in).
-At one point we started being able to smell the ocean, there was a noted difference in the air with an added humidity and the smell of saltiness.
-Then we made it to the ‘Welcome to Campo’ sign.

-It seemed like a miracle.
-We rode through town straight to the ocean and jumped in.
 In campo we relaxed, cleaned up all of our stuff, got to see Equatorial Guinea and hang out on the beach.

 Then we set out for Kribi by 4x4 (with all of our bikes on top).
 That morning they overpacked the car, so I didn’t really have a seat.
 Let’s just say it was one of the most uncomfortable rides I have had in this country (and I have had my fair share of uncomfortable rides).
 We slid a lot getting out of town and I really thought we were going to tip.
 Then at one point the road was completely blocked by several trucks.
 It took a lot of talking with the truck drivers but the problem was easily solved when two of the trucks moved back just out of the way.
 While the actual problem was solved in less than five minutes we sat there for almost 2 hours figuring it out.
 Finally we were on our way again to Kribi.